 5. Pedagogical applications / classroom use examples

-This information helps teachers solve the most common problems without having to call support.
+7. Troubleshooting (how to solve common problems without having to call support)

 8. Maintenance and support schedule